thechamppc/Detection-Of-Phishing-Websites-From-Urls-Using-IBM-Watson-Cloud/README.md

 It has a wide range of applications.
 Some of which are -

-  -It can be used as generic checker if any someone is not sure about a website while entering personal information.</br>
+  -It can be used as a generic checker if someone is not sure about a website while entering personal information.</br>
   -It can converted into an extension which can then be used by web browsers to quickly detect and alert the user in case of a phishing website.</br>
   -Can be integrated with antiviruses and firewalls to avoid and block such websites from accessing information.</br>
   -The solution can be applied in the e-banking and payment sector.</br>